trg404/CPBook/finance.md

 Finance is the study of fund management and asset allocation over time

+- Accounting
-Accounting- Looks at the past
+  - Looks at the past
+- Finance
-Finance- uses the past informaiton to make future decisions Economics- Looks at what happens if ... and cause and effect
+  - uses the past informaiton to make future decisions -Economics
+  - Looks at what happens if ... and cause and effect

 ### Purpose of Finance
 1. Maximize